datalad/datalad/docs/source/customization.rst

 extension: https://github.com/datalad/datalad-neuroimaging, including additional metadata extractors, test suite registration, and a sphinx-based documentation setup for a DataLad extension.

-As a DataLad extension is a standard Python package, extension will declare dependencies on an appropriate DataLad version, and possibly other extensions via the standard mechanisms.
+As a DataLad extension is a standard Python package, an extension should declare dependencies on an appropriate DataLad version, and possibly other extensions via the standard mechanisms.